-Our measure of an individual's strength of preference is defined using that person's ordinal preferences over $\Delta(X)$ and it is used to make interpersonal utility comparisons in two-person situations in which the strengths of preference of the two concerned individuals have equal magnitudes.
+In our model, an individual's strength of preference is defined using that person's ordinal preferences over $\Delta(X)$ and a difference in his well-being is identified with his strength of preference.
 In contrast, Raschka (2022) employs an extrinsic approach to well-being differences in a model in which the set of social alternatives is an arbitrary set X. He posits the existence of a binary relation $\succeq$ on the set $(N \times X)^2$ that provides a ranking of well-being differences.
-The statement $((i, x), (j, y)) \succeq ((k, z), (l, w))$ is interpreted as saying that the difference in the well-being of individual i when the social outcome is x and that of individual x when the social outcome is x and individual x when the social outcome is x and individual x when the social outcome is x and individual x when the social outcome is x and individual x when the social outcome is x and individual x when the social outcome is x and individual x when the social outcome is x and individual x when the social outcome is x and individual x when the social outcome is x.
+The statement $((i, x), (j, y)) \succeq ((k, z), (l, w))$ is interpreted as saying that the difference in the well-being of individual i when the social outcome is x and that of individual x when the social outcome is x and individual x when the social outcome is x and individual x when the social outcome is x and individual x when the social outcome is x.

 It is natural to interpret $((i, x), (j, y)) \succeq ((i, x), (i, x))$ to mean that i is as well off with x as j is with y.
 Thus, $\succeq$ also allows comparisons levels of well-being levels.
 Hence, $\succeq$ induces a binary relation, $\succeq^$ , on $N \times X$ for which $(i, x) \succeq^ (j, y)$ means that the well-being of individual i when the social outcome is x is at least that of individual i when the social outcome is y.
 By restricting $\succeq^$ to comparisons involving only individual i, we obtain a binary relation $\succeq_i$ on X that is the analogue of his individual preference in our model.
-The social preference $\succeq_0$ is also on X. Raschke's model is single-profile in the sense that it only considers one well-being difference relation and one social relation.
+The social preference $\succeq_0$ is also on X. Raschka's model is single-profile in the sense that it only considers one well-being difference relation and one social relation.